VectorMethods

 Send outputs where the rest of the organization needs them through exports, notifications, and webhook-driven handoff patterns.

-A team can adopt VideoVector without replacing every existing storage, review, catalog, or reporting system.
-The product is meant to sit beside those systems, enrich media, and return structured outputs where they are needed.
+VideoVector can sit beside existing storage, review, catalog, and reporting systems: enrich media, then return structured outputs where they are needed.

-Because import, execution, export, and webhook behavior are separate resources, teams can reason about failures and ownership clearly.
-A connector issue, prompt-run issue, export issue, and webhook delivery issue each has its own surface.
+Because import, extraction execution, export, and webhook behavior are separate resources, teams can reason about failures and ownership clearly.
+A connector issue, extraction execution issue, export issue, and webhook delivery issue each has its own surface.

 Example use cases

-Automation becomes the priority once teams prove retrieval quality and need reliable handoff into the rest of their stack.
+Integration becomes the priority once teams prove search or extraction quality and need reliable handoff into the rest of their stack.

-Route structured outputs into downstream review, reporting, and archival systems with less manual copying and fewer coordination gaps.
+Route structured outputs into downstream review, reporting, and archival systems with fewer handoff gaps.

 Move metadata and review outputs into existing QA, catalog, packaging, and partner-delivery systems without replacing the current stack.

-Connect storage imports, prompt execution, exports, and webhooks so archive teams can operationalize proven workflows after initial validation.
+Connect storage imports, extraction execution, exports, and webhooks so archive teams can deliver validated outputs into existing systems.

 Implementation path